3410/7100 – Code of Conduct Part 1

 All students are expected to give proper attention to personal cleanliness and to dress appropriately for school and school functions.
 Students and their parents have the primary responsibility for acceptable student dress and appearance.
 Teachers and all other district personnel should exemplify and reinforce acceptable student dress and help students develop an understanding of appropriate appearance in the school setting.

-- Be safe, appropriate, and not disrupt or interfere with the educational process.
+- Be safe, and appropriate, and not disrupt or interfere with the educational process.

 - Ensure that underwear is completely covered with clothing.

-- Always include footwear.
+- Include footwear at all times.
 Footwear that is a safety hazard will not be allowed.
 Shoes with rolling devices (Healies) are strictly forbidden.

 - Not include the wearing of winter coats and/or outerwear garments upon entry into the school building, until the end of the school day.